William A. Pailes: Personal

 Pailes was born in Hackensack, New Jersey, but considers Kinnelon, New Jersey, to be his hometown.
 He is married and is a former deacon and treasurer of his church in El Segundo, California.
-He has retired from teaching the AFJROTC Program at Temple High School in Temple, TX.
-He was the Senior Aerospace Science Instructor until August 2018.
+He has retired from teaching the AFJROTC Program at Temple High School in Temple, Texas.
+He was the senior aerospace science instructor until August 2018.

 Education

-Pailes graduated from Kinnelon High School in Kinnelon, New Jersey in 1970.
-He then received his Bachelor of Science degree in Computer Science at the USAF Academy in Colorado Springs, Colorado four years later.
+Pailes graduated from Kinnelon High School in Kinnelon, New Jersey, in 1970.
+He then received his Bachelor of Science degree in computer science at the USAF Academy in Colorado Springs, Colorado, four years later.

-From 1974 to 1975 he attended pilot training at the Williams Air Force Base, Arizona where he trained as a HC-130 rescue pilot in the Aerospace Rescue and Recovery Service.
+From 1974 to 1975 he attended pilot training at the Williams Air Force Base, Arizona, where he trained as a HC-130 rescue pilot in the Aerospace Rescue and Recovery Service.
 In 1978, he attended the Squadron Officer School.

-Pailes received his Master of Science degree in Computer Science at Texas A&M University in 1981.
+Pailes received his Master of Science degree in computer science at Texas A&M University in 1981.

 Experience

-He was an HC-130 pilot in Air Force Rescue from December 1975 to July 1980 in McClellan Air Force Base, California and Royal Air Force Base, Woodbridge, England.
-He was then Manager, minicomputer operating systems software development, from January 1982 to December 1982 at Headquarters Military Airlift Command, Scott Air Force Base, Illinois.
-He was a Manned Spaceflight Engineer from January 1983 at USAF Manned Spaceflight Engineering Program, Los Angeles Air Force Station, California.
+He was an HC-130 pilot in Air Force Rescue from December 1975 to July 1980 in McClellan Air Force Base, California, and Royal Air Force Base, Woodbridge, England.
+He was then manager, minicomputer operating systems software development, from January 1982 to December 1982 at Headquarters Military Airlift Command, Scott Air Force Base, Illinois.
+He was a manned spaceflight engineer from January 1983 at USAF Manned Spaceflight Engineering Program, Los Angeles Air Force Station, California.

-From August 2002 to 2011 he was the instructor of the AFJROTC Program, Corsicana, Texas, as a JROTC Senior Aerospace Science Instructor.
-From August 2011 to 2019, he was the instructor of the AFJROTC Program, Temple, Texas, as a JROTC Senior Aerospace Science Instructor.
+From August 2002 to 2011 he was the instructor of the AFJROTC Program, Corsicana, Texas, as a JROTC senior aerospace science instructor.
+From August 2011 to 2019, he was the instructor of the AFJROTC Program, Temple, Texas, as a JROTC senior aerospace science instructor.